-The companies making up Vistra Energy have a rich heritage of serving Texas’s power needs in a history that stretches all the way back to 1882, when the first electric light brightened the North Texas night.
-We are proud of our commitment to service and the role we have played in the economic, civic and cultural development of the state.
+The companies making up Vistra Energy have a rich heritage that stretches all the way back to 1882.
+We are proud of our commitment to service and the role we have played in the economic, civic, and cultural development of Texas and beyond.
 Here is a brief historical timeline of how Vistra Energy came to be.

 - In February, Vistra announces agreement to acquire Crius Energy and its family of brands.

 - In March, Vistra announces the launch of a new renewable brand, Brighten Energy and the expansion of Dynegy brand in Illinois, Ohio, and Pennsylvania.